Cheek filler

 What I tell everyone.

-Common: bruising at the cannula entry point, swelling for 24-72 hours, mild tenderness, occasional palpable lumps that settle as the filler integrates over 2-4 weeks.
+Common: bruising at the cannula entry point.
+Swelling for 24 to 72 hours.
+Mild tenderness.
+The odd palpable lump that settles as the filler integrates over 2 to 4 weeks.

-Rare but real: vascular occlusion, more relevant in the cheek than most areas because of the proximity to the facial artery.
-This is exactly why I use a cannula for cheek work where possible — it’s safer.
-I keep dissolving enzyme on site at all times.
+Rare but real: vascular occlusion.
+More relevant in the cheek than most areas because the facial artery is close.
+This is exactly why I use a cannula for cheek work where possible.
+It’s safer.
+Dissolving enzyme is on site at all times.

 Good to know.